falategan/prolyl-isomerisation-benchmark/README.md

 ![Flowchart depicting the data pipeline for the solvated 2D relaxed surface scans](./Images/Solvent_scans_flowchart.png)

-This section makes use of the initial optimised geometry generate in the section [Preparation of the starting geometry Section](#preparation-of-the-starting-geometry) above.
+This section makes use of the initial optimised geometry generate in the [Preparation of the starting geometry Section](#preparation-of-the-starting-geometry).

 #### 1. Execute relaxed surface scans